Temps and termites are on the rise. Schedule your free inspection today.

 Rats

-• Eat a wide range of garden vegetables including sweet corn cobs, pumpkins, and squash as well as various root vegetables such as carrot, parsnip, beetroot, and potato tubers.
+• In the garden, rats eat a wide range of garden vegetables, including sweet corn cobs, pumpkins, and squash as well as root vegetables such as carrots, parsnip, beetroot, and potato tubers.
 They will eat the crops while they are growing and in storage.
 They will also eat fruits in storage.

-• Cause structural damage to buildings by burrowing and gnawing, undermining building foundations, paving in patios and paths, causing settling, and damage earth banks.
+• Cause structural damage to buildings by burrowing and gnawing.
+This undermines building foundations, paving in patios and paths, causing settling, and damaging earth banks.

 • Gnaw on electrical wires or water pipes, above or below ground.